SimonWpt/CouchDocs/concepts/pretty-urls.md

 This is the reason why it is advisable to turn on Pretty URLS after all the clonable templates are already in place.

-<p class="error">The rewrite rules created by *gen_htaccess.php* use PCRE flavor of Regular Expressions instead of the now deprecated (and much slower) POSIX type.
+> The rewrite rules created by *gen_htaccess.php* use PCRE flavor of Regular Expressions instead of the now deprecated (and much slower) POSIX type.
 Unfortunately, some very old versions of Apache 1.x have been reported to still be using POSIX and as such the PrettyURLs feature might not work on them.
-Placing the generated .htaccess file on such servers will usually result in an '_HTTP 500: Internal Server Error_'.</p>
+Placing the generated .htaccess file on such servers will usually result in an '_HTTP 500: Internal Server Error_'

 ### TROUBLESHOOTING